 LLL History Book

-The Challenge of Change - An expanded history of the Lutheran Laypeople's League, 1921 - 2021 is now available for download or viewing online.
+The Challenge of Change - An expanded history of the Lutheran Laypeople's League 1921 - 2021 is available for download or viewing online.

 Download the pdf or view the flipbook.